Bako National Park

 Jalan Satok Sunday Market

+This vibrant Sunday market along Jalan Satok, comes alive Saturday afternoon when local traders from the outskirts of Kuching peddle their wares.
 Catch a glimpse of the fat squirming grubs, sieet, or unique wild ferns "midin" and other jungle produce sold in makeshift stalls by the roadside, or simply on empty rice sacks lain on the ground.

 The place truly comes alive with a riot of colours, smells and dialects as the locals converge to buy their weekly produce.